 - I passed the online test.
 Now what?

-- I passed the FS Oral Assessment and/or the CA/LNA exam and am on the register.
-Do I also have to pass the CA-AEFM exam?
+- I passed the Foreign Service Oral Assessment and/or the CA/LNA Consular Fellow Oral Assessment and am on the respective registers.
+Do I also have to pass the CA-AEFM Oral Assessment?

-- Why is the CA-AEFM oral exam only offered in Washington, DC?
-I am stationed overseas, can I take it via DVC?
+- I heard the CA-AEFM Oral Assessment is now offered virtually.
+If I am stationed domestically, can I take it in person?

-- Can my spouse, a Foreign Service direct hire employee, inform post that I am a CA-AEFM seeking a position at post?
+- Can my sponsoring employee, a Foreign Service direct hire employee, inform post that I am a CA-AEFM seeking a position at post?

 - Can GTM provide an estimate of the BEX exam passing rate for family members?
-How many CA-AEFMs are now fully certified and how many are already working at post?
+How many CA-AEFMs are currently employed?

-- How long does it take to complete certification as a CA-AEFM from the time an applicant passes the oral assessment to the time CA identifies a position at the sponsor’s overseas post?
+- How long does it take to complete certification as a CA-AEFM from the time an applicant passes the Oral Assessment to the time CA identifies a position at the sponsoring employee’s overseas post?

-- I’m a fully certified CA-AEFM, how do I get hired?
+- I’m a fully certified CA-AEFM on the Register, how do I get hired?

-- I am a certified CA-AEFM.
-My spouse is bidding on an assignment overseas.
-How can I maximize my chance of being “matched” with a Consular position at post?
-Can my employee sponsor’s CDO speak to my CDO to make sure we are treated like a tandem couple?
+- I am a certified CA-AEFM on the Register.
+My sponsoring employee is bidding on an assignment overseas.
+How can I maximize my chance of being “matched” with a consular position at post?
+Can my sponsoring employee’s CDO speak to my CDO to make sure we are treated like a tandem couple?

-- I am a fully certified CA-AEFM.
-What are my chances of being assigned to a Consular position overseas?
+- I am a fully certified CA-AEFM on the Register.
+What are my chances of being assigned to a consular position overseas?

-- Will I increase my chances of being “matched” with my spouse if we bid on large posts?
+- Will I increase my chances of being “matched” with my sponsoring employee if we bid on large posts?

-- Can I do a temporary duty (TDY) mission at a post other than where my spouse is assigned?
-Can I stay at the post where I am working as a CA-AEFM after my spouse departs?
+- Can I do a temporary duty (TDY) mission at a post other than where my sponsoring employee is assigned?
+Can I stay at the post where I am working as a CA-AEFM after my sponsoring employee departs?

 - Are there any language requirements for a CA-AEFM position?